UW-Madison-DataScience/dataviz-workshop-example/demo.md

 ## Setup
 We are going to be creating [this interactive plot](https://sstevens2-interact-with-gapminder-data-app-app-zc78i8.streamlit.app/) using a tool called streamlit that allows us to create interactive dashboards created with python that allow users to choose what is displayed.
+[For UW Audiences] there is also a [version published at UW](https://data-viz.it.wisc.edu/test-streamlit-app/).

 The example plot is published to the web but typically we would develop and test the application on our local computer before deploying it to the web.